David Shannon: Career

 Shannon's first book was How Georgie Radbourn Saved Baseball (1994), where Shannon was able to incorporate his dark painting style, which came from his love of villains, with a story about baseball.

-Shannon's book No David!
+Shannon's book No, David!
 (1998) was named a Caldecott Honor Book in 1999.
-This book is the story of a mischievous child whose mother is always telling him 'no' But she reassures him at the end when she finally says, "Yes, David, I love you."
+This book is the story of a mischievous child whose mother is always telling him 'no,' but she reassures him at the end when she finally says, "Yes, David, I love you."
 According to a review in the CLR, "Readers won't be able to resist taking a walk on the wild side with this little rascal, and may only secretly acknowledge how much of him they recognize in themselves."

-Shannon followed No David!
+Shannon followed No, David!
 (1998) up with David Goes to School (1999) and David Gets in Trouble (2002).
 The latter was reviewed by Adele Greenlee, who stated that, "Children who enjoyed No, David!
 (1998) and David Goes to School (1999) will welcome this lighthearted sequel."

 Style

 An entry in the Eight Book of Junior Authors and Illustrators states, "Shannon tells his stories with vibrant, imaginative pictures.
 Working with acrylic paints, he creates characters and settings that both illustrate and expand the story being told.
 His artwork is richly colored, and the results can be funny, mischievous, ironic, sensational, spooky, serious, even epic."
 Shannon's work has been recognized by the American Library Association and the School Library Journal.
 As Dwight Garner said, "David Shannon is among this country's most respected children's book illustrators; in a field that has nearly as many award ceremonies each year as the television industry does, Shannon has taken home most of their prizes..."

 In The Rain Came Down (2000), an unexpected summer shower causes great chaos in a small neighborhood.
-This huge shower causes a line of temper tantrums, but when the clouds suddenly break, all of the sour moods go away.
+This huge shower causes a line of temper tantrums, but when the clouds suddenly break, all the sour moods go away.
 A review for CLR said, "Shannon expertly uses vertiginous angles as he builds suspense, then calms things down with a set of subdued portraits and a view of a quiet afternoon picnic."